holdensmagicalunicorn/Rediska/README.markdown

      1.1. **Install from PEAR**

-     For begining you need to discover our PEAR channel:
+     For beginning you need to discover our PEAR channel:

      `pear channel-discover pear.geometria-lab.net`